 However, there are also many situations where you may want to import a horse that you haven't actually purchased.
 Think of the horses of a foreign rider who comes over to train with you or to participate in the equestrian events in your neighborhood and during that time he stays at your stable.
 Or a mare that is stabled with you for breeding purposes.
 The intention is that the horse(s) will leave the territory soon (within a reasonable period of time).
 In this case, we are talking about 'temporary importation'.
 This can also be covered by an ATA Carnet.
 Again, what is important is the horse's country of origin - does he come from another EU member state or from a third country?

-FROM EU COUNTRY Temporary imports from another EU member state:
+FROM EU MEMBER STATE Temporary imports from another EU member state:

 FROM NON-EU COUNTRY Temporary imports from a third country (non-EU member state)

-- Changes can be made without correspondence in advance.
+- Changes can be made without prior communication.

-- EHS bvba can never be held responsible if problems arise with the declaration and/or control of the Customs and/or Tax Administrations.
-The owner of the goods (horses, equipment, accessories, ....) is at all times responsible for indicating the correct values.
-Any additional taxes, costs, interest, fines and the like (non-exhaustive list) resulting from tax and customs technical checks and/or investigations will always be borne by the owner or his representative.
+- EHS bvba can never be held responsible for any problem arose with the import customs declaration and/or as a result of the control of the Customs and Tax Administrations.
+The owner of the goods (horses, equipment, accessories etc) is at all times responsible for indicating the correct values of his marchandise.
+Any additional taxes, costs, interest, fines and the like (non-exhaustive list) resulting from tax and customs technical checks and/or investigations are always to be covered by the owner or his representative.